Meranoplus/used-car-selling-price-model/README.md

 6. Impute missing `mileage`/`engine`/`max_power` (mean) and `seats` (mode) — all fit on the training split only
 7. Remove outliers via IQR bounds on `selling_price`, computed from the training split only
 8. Encode `transmission`/`owner` as ordinal, one-hot encode `fuel`/`seller_type`
-9. Compare all 4 models untuned via 10-fold CV, then tune CatBoost and LightGBM (the two strongest performers) via `RandomizedSearchCV`
+9. Compare all 4 models untuned via 10-fold CV, then tune whichever two scored highest (decided from the actual CV means, not assumed ahead of time) via `RandomizedSearchCV`
 10. Evaluate the winning model on a held-out test set, reporting R² in log-space and RMSE/MAE in actual currency units
-11. Extract feature importance, branching on which model actually won — `CatBoostRegressor.get_feature_importance(Pool)` is CatBoost-only and would `AttributeError` if `LGBMRegressor` won instead, so this is handled with an if/else rather than assuming CatBoost always wins
+11. Extract feature importance, branching on which model actually won — `CatBoostRegressor.get_feature_importance(Pool)` is CatBoost-only and would `AttributeError` for any of the other three models, so this is handled with an if/else (CatBoost vs. everyone else's `.feature_importances_`) rather than assuming CatBoost always wins
-12. Save the model bundle (model, fill values, feature columns, target transform, winning model name) to `car_price_{winner}_model.pkl` — the filename itself reflects which model won, rather than being hardcoded to one
+12. Save the model bundle (model, fill values, feature columns, target transform, training year, winning model name) to `car_price_{winner}_model.pkl` — the filename itself reflects which model won, rather than being hardcoded to one

 ## A Known Limitation, Left Deliberately Unfixed